fiberplane/publish-event/README.md

 # Usage

+First, create a Fiberplane API token and [set it up as a GitHub secret][0] named `FIBERPLANE_TOKEN` in your GitHub repository or organization.

-Add the following step to a workflow of your choice:
+Then add the following step to a workflow of your choice:

 ```
     # ...